High Voltage Battery Information

 Model Y has an energy-saving feature that reduces the amount of energy being consumed by the displays when Model Y is not in use.
 On newer vehicles, this feature is automated to provide an optimal level of energy saving.
 However, on older vehicles, you can control the amount of energy being consumed by the displays by touching .
 For more information on maximizing range and saving energy, see Getting Maximum Range.

 Lithium Iron Phosphate Batteries

 Some vehicles are equipped with a Lithium Iron Phosphate (LFP) Battery.
 To determine if your vehicle is equipped with an LFP battery, navigate to.
 If your vehicle is equipped with an LFP battery, "High Voltage Battery type: Lithium Iron Phosphate" is listed.
 If your vehicle does not have an LFP battery, the high voltage Battery type is not specified.

 If your vehicle is equipped with an LFP Battery, Tesla recommends that you keep your charge limit set to 100%, even for daily use, and that you also fully charge to 100% at least once per week.
 If Model Y has been parked for longer than a week, Tesla recommends driving as you normally would and charge to 100% at your earliest convenience.

 In addition, a best practice is to allow Model Y to "sleep" regularly by parking it with Sentry Mode disabled, when possible.
-Consider using the Exclude Home, Exclude Work, and Exclude Favorites settings to prevent Sentry Mode from automatically activating at locations it is not needed (see Using Sentry Mode).
+Consider using the Exclude Home, Exclude Work, and Exclude Favorites settings to prevent Sentry Mode from automatically activating at locations it is not needed (see How to Use Sentry Mode (Camera + App)).

 Following the above guidance maximizes available range and improves the vehicle's ability to accurately determine the state of charge and estimated range.